Gioyik/Spow/README.md

-#Zlango
+#Spow
 It's a programming language made by people like you.
-Zlango is an experimental mini-language based on the Lisp family of programming languages.
+Spow is an experimental mini-language based on the Lisp family of programming languages.

-## About Zlango
+## About Spow
-Zlango starts as a try to create and understand how programming languages are built and how someone could create (or try to create) one.
+Spow starts as a try to create and understand how programming languages are built and how someone could create (or try to create) one.
 This project has not the vision of be the next big programming languaje in the world and it will not have that goal in the future, but it's a good start to learn about programming languages, interpreters and compilers.
 The unique profit in this project is more about interpreter design and programming in C.

 This is project is intended to be a platform for everybody who wants to try The language programming challenge.
 Everything borns in base of [Build your own Lisp book]() and the fantastic [mpc library](), it provides a good start but is not a complete guide, this project will try to expand the limits of the book and let people like you and me start a programming language with all the rules and great things of a professional language.